Manu-sh/ipnotify/README.md

 ## Configuration
-Edit *ipnotify.cfg* and setting your mail address and password, some command line options like `--hostname` can be specificated also throught the configuration file, to get more details of those common options
+Edit *ipnotify.cfg* and setting your mail address and password, some command line options like `--hostname` can be specificated also throught the configuration file, to get more details on these common options
 type:

 `/opt/ipnotify/ipnotify.rb -h`